 I know you made these as a kid and what fun they were.
 Guess what?
 They still are (and the only thing I use my iron for).
-This set comes color sorted but does not have any pegboards so we got this pegboard set first.
+This set comes color sorted but doesn’t have any pegboards so we got this Perler bead pegboard set.

-Did you have a spirograph?
+Did you have a Spirograph?
 This is math and art and creating at its finest – I’m so glad they never stopped making these.
 My 6 year old loves this at Grandma’s so she’s buying him his own set for our house.

 Magnetic tiles are amazing for older children to build with – we have this Picasso brand (considerably cheaper and we haven’t noticed a difference).

 This is the marble run we have – we love it.
-Marble runs are complicated to set up, but 5-7 year olds rock at it.
+Marble runs are complicated to set up, but 5+ year olds rock at it.
 After struggling with plastic sets for years, we upgraded to this wooden one and never looked back.

 This is like next level marble-run and it is very much for the 8+ crowd.
 Amazing.
 Challenging.
-Very very cool toy for the big kids.
+Very very cool toy for the big kids who love to tinker.

 This is NOT a train product.
 This is truly a building set.
 While it says 3+ on the box, that is NOT accurate.
 This is a minimum 5+ toy and it is AWESOME.
 This is significant building for kids – and expansion packs have motors to make their creations move or talk.